 We rely totally on community support, on voluntary donations, Corporate sponsors, subscriptions from members, fund raising activities, grants, and some Government subsidies.
 Members are not paid for their time volunteering, however, enjoy maintaining our Base, our two Rescue vessels, and training, both on and off the water.
 They also participate in a number of fund raising events and social activities where camaraderie and friendships are often fostered and developed.

-At any time, day or night, our fully equipped Noosa Cat or our smaller Kevlar Cat can be launched to be ready for most emergencies.
-Both vessels are fitted with appropriate radio and navigation equipment and are capable of navigating the South Passage bar in all but the most severe weather conditions.
+At any time, day or night, our fully equipped vessels can be launched to be ready for most emergencies.
+Our vessels are fitted with appropriate radio and navigation equipment and are capable of navigating the South Passage bar in all but the most severe weather conditions.
 Vessel assistance is offered, a donation to cover the cost of fuel and repairs is always appreciated.
 Our radio room and Operations Centre at Dunwich, is fully equipped to allow monitoring of the 27mhz band (channels 88 & 91), VHF (channels 16,63,67,73 & 81) and HF (channel 2524) marine bands and to maintain contact with our rescue boats and authorities during operations.
 Our radio call sign is “Marine Rescue 449”.
 Marine Rescue Stradbroke Island is open on weekends and public holidays, 0800 to 1600 hours daily, and at other times as required.
 Weekend calls are directed to our Duty Skipper.
 Mid-week calls are directed to our Operations Manager.

 We can be directly contacted by phone on 0427 694 989.